 Note: These are criteria based off of having taught in the Korean public school system and my understanding of what’s commonly observed and judged The public school system has semester evaluations and schools and teachers are (in a way) graded anywhere through evaluations, students, other teachers.
 While I have been offered a university job teaching English before, I’ve not been hired by a university off of a mock teaching interview yet..

-Where to find teach abroad jobs
+8) Where do you find teach abroad jobs?

 If you’ve taught at a private academy, then you may not know how to create a lesson plan.
 Many times, the textbooks have master key manuals to help you teach the lesson or to show possible activities for you to do.
 Public schools and universities can require a little more creative lesson planning and for you to document them.